Stream on Spotify

 Traditionally, retail decisions have been made based on experience and gut feel.
 However, in the information age, retailers collect too much data for humans to process.

 Technology isn’t replacing highly knowledgeable team members – instead, it’s giving them the tools they need to make better, informed decisions.
 It’s automating routine tasks so employees can apply their expertise in other areas where they can make a bigger difference.
 It’s arming them with insight so they can make better decisions about which products to buy and how to merchandise them in physical stores or on a website.
+Crucially, it’s helping retailers drive value from data.

 Similarly, recruiting technical talent is tough – such as data scientists, data engineers and data architects.
 This is where data science agencies and software come in.
 No-code platforms are democratising access to data and insight – enabling retailers to take advantage of complex, sophisticated analytics in a point and click environment.